Elderjs/docs/elderguide.com/elderjs.md

 This is a common use case for us here at ElderGuide.com.

-On our content we often need to write things like: `The US has [numberOfNursingHomes] nursing homes nationwide.`
+On our content we often need to write things like: `The US has {{numberOfNursingHomes /}} nursing homes nationwide.`

-Using shortcodes to make sure `[numberOfNursingHomes]`is always up-to-date future proofs us from having this **content debt**.
+Using shortcodes to make sure `{{numberOfNursingHomes /}}`is always up-to-date future proofs us from having this **content debt**.

+Since our data comes from a database and all implementations will differ a bit, we'll steal the example from the [Elder.js Template](https://github.com/Elderjs/template/) instead.

-To steal the example from the [Elder.js Template](https://github.com/Elderjs/template/), imagine you need to always show the latest `[numberOfPages]` on your site but you don't want to update `[numberOfPages]` each time you publish a new blog post.
+Imagine you need to always show the latest `{{numberOfPages /}}` on your site but you don't want to update `{{numberOfPages /}}` each time you publish a new blog post.

 Here is how you'd create a shortcode using Elder.js internals to do just that: